ethereum/EIPs/EIPS/eip-draft_tx_revert_protection.md

 ---
+eip: TBD
 title: Transaction Revert Protection
-description: "Defines a new transaction type which rejects reverted transactions"
+description: Defines a new transaction type which rejects reverted transactions
-author: "Joseph Poon (@josephpoon), Christopher Jeffrey (@chjj), Boyma Fahnbulleh (@boymanjor)"
+author: Joseph Poon (@josephpoon), Christopher Jeffrey (@chjj), Boyma Fahnbulleh (@boymanjor)
 discussions-to: https://ethereum-magicians.org/t/eip-transaction-revert-protection/19000
 status: Draft
 type: Standards Track
 category: Core
-created: 2024-02-20
+created: 2024-02-28
 requires: 140, 141, 658, 2718, 2930, 1559
 ---

-## Simple Summary
+## Abstract

 A consensus rule to flag a reverted transaction as invalid, i.e., ineligible for block inclusion, providing consensus layer assurance that users do not pay gas fees for unsuccessful transaction execution.

-## Abstract

 [EIP-658](./eip-658.md) designates a transaction as "failed" if its receipt contains a status code of `0x0`.
 This status code indicates that execution of